tenzir/tenzir/README.md

 #### Linux

 To the best of our knowledge, no distribution currently comes with an apt compiler out of the box.
-On Debian-based distributions (e.g., Ubuntu 14.04.1), getting a working toolchain involves installing the following packages:
+On recent Debian-based distributions (e.g., Ubuntu 14.04.1), getting a working toolchain involves installing the following
+packages:

     apt-get install cmake clang-3.5 libc++-dev libc++abi-dev \
       libboost-dev libpcap-dev libedit-dev libgoogle-perftools-dev